buildspace/buildspace-projects/Solana_And_Web3/en/Section_1/Lesson_1_Getting_Started_With_Solana.md

 It is a browser-based IDE that lets us easily build web apps and deploy them all from the browser.
 It is super legit.
 Instead of having to set up a full local environment and write commands to deploy, it's all just given to us.

 Note: **You don't have to use replit to build + deploy your site.
 If you want to work locally on VSCode and use Vercel/Heroku/AWS to deploy and are confident in your web dev skills -- that's totally cool.
-[Here is the link](https://github.com/buildspace/gif-portal-starter) to the base repo you can clone and work on locally.**
+[Here is the link](https://github.com/buildspace/gif-portal-starter) to the base repo you can clone and work on locally.** *You will need to use Node 16 or less*

 If you decide to go with Replit, make an account with them before moving on!